todbadrakh/aerosols/docs/prerequisites.rst

 =============

 This protocol is built around a collection of Linux shell scripts which handle the setup and submission of the necessary computations.
-The protocol also requires a particular directory structure to ensure that the shell scripts find the files they need.
+The protocol therefore requires a particular directory structure to ensure that the shell scripts find the files they need.
 The shell scripts call on OGOLEM to carry out the configurational sampling step.
 The resulting set of cluster geometries are then refined using Gaussian 16.